 - Lily Hill Park, Bracknell

 Lily Hill Park is a great for a walk and explore in woodland and open green space.
 You could have a go at a free orienteering course and have a picnic on the new very long picnic bench.
 Click here to read all about visiting Lily Hill Park.
+Also take a look at the parks Mystery Rubbings Trail.

 - The Egg Shed, Wokingham